...in pursuit of control room best practice

-The ACRNA is set up to support members with a resource gathering, sharing and development forum, and to provide a network of individuals and corporates who want to actively participate in pursuing operational best practice.
+The ACRNA is set up to support members with a resource gathering, sharing and development forum, and to provide a network of individuals and corporates who want to actively participate in pursuing control room best practice.

-Membership of the Association provides those connections through the website, enables you to actively participate in gathering, sharing and developing resources, and financial membership subsidises your attendance at the very successful annual conference.
+Membership of the Association provides those connections through the website, enables you to actively participate in gathering, sharing and developing resources, and participating in the ACRNA Webinar series.

 ASIC and Fair Trading Status